 Local time all depends on what time zone you're in.

-A time zone is simply a region on Earth, which is bound by longitudinal lines.
+A time zone is simply a region on Earth where the same standard time is used.

-These lines, sometimes called meridians, run vertically from the North to the South Pole, each 15° apart.
+Time zones are based on longitudinal lines called meridians, which run vertically from the North to the South Pole.

-A time difference of one hour per zone occurs with the rotation of the Earth.
+If you were to split the Earth into 24 equal time zones, each 15 degrees apart, a time difference of one hour per zone would occur with the rotation of the Earth.

-If it is say 2pm at one meridian, 30° West will be two time zones, or two hours behind – so here it would be high noon.
+If it is, say, 2pm at one meridian, 30 degrees west will be two time zones, or two hours, behind – so here it would be high noon.

-Between zones 0 and 24, lies the international date line – where you cross from one day to the next.
+Between the first and last time zones lies the International Date Line, where you cross from one day to the next.